boostorg/redis/README.md

 providing an easy and intuitive interface.
 Some of the supported features are

-* TLS, RESP3 and STL containers.
+* RESP3 and STL containers.
 * Pipelines (essential for performance).
-* Coroutines, futures and callbacks.

 ## Tutorial